Business College of Business

 Students are expected to develop a clear understanding of degree requirements and to plan their course of study with a CoB advisor.
 Students requiring clarification of outstanding degree requirements should visit with a College advisor promptly.

-The Application for Graduation and required $25.00 fee are good only for the term marked on your application.
-Neither your application nor your fee are transferable to another term.
+Each student with MyRED access must submit an online Application for Graduation via MyRED for each degree.
+The deadline may be found on the graduation information webpage.
+Students submitting an electronic Application for Graduation via MyRED will be billed a $25.00 per degree fee on their student account.
+Failure to submit a timely Application for Graduation may preclude the awarding of a degree in the intended term.
+The Application for Graduation and required $25.00 fee are good only for the term marked on the application, and neither is transferrable to another term.
 If you submit an Application for Graduation and pay the fee for a specified term but do not complete your degree requirements in that term, you will need to reapply to graduate in a future term and incur another fee.

 Commencement ceremony information including information about ordering cap and gown can be found at https://commencement.unl.edu.
 Each student who has applied for graduation must submit an online Commencement Attendance Form via MyRED, which will be available approximately one month before graduation.